habitat-sh/habitat-operator/examples/env-vars/README.md

 # Configuration via environment variables

-This example demonstrates how environment variables can be used for service configuration.
+This example demonstrates how environment variables can be used for initial service configuration.

 ## Workflow